yuchenyan0107/FFB_Yoke/README.md

 # FFB_Yoke
 A 3D printable Force-Feedback Yoke for flight

+Developed based on VPForce Rhino with 57BLF03 motors, and it should be compatible with other 57 motors.

-Parts list and reference price: https://docs.google.com/spreadsheets/d/1nBpdCx0DOBi1BcTt7vbbc8EsOH5HXZhTVgTmGyhsMfY/edit?gid=0#gid=
+Parts list and reference price:

+https://docs.google.com/spreadsheets/d/1nBpdCx0DOBi1BcTt7vbbc8EsOH5HXZhTVgTmGyhsMfY/edit?gid=0#gid=

 | Category | Part | Spec | Qty/Note | UnitPrice |